tlswg/dtls-conn-id/draft-ietf-tls-dtls-connection-id.md

 - Mark Nottingham (Fastly)

 Finally, we want to thank the IETF TLS working group chairs, Joseph Salowey and Sean Turner, for their patience, support and feedback.

+# Acknowledgements

+We would like to thank Achim Kraus for his review feedback.